Case Study 01

 20%

-Spare Parts
+Spare Parts Reduction

 15%

-Availability
+Availability Increase

-Asset uptime increase.
+Asset uptime gains

-& Simulation
+Digital Engineering & Simulation

 A manufacturing engineering team faced high costs and delays during line reconfiguration, equipment layout changes, and commissioning of new production workflows.
+Physical prototyping was expensive, time-consuming, and carried safety risks.

 Focus